 The AS English Language examination consists of Paper 1 (Passage for Comment) and Paper 2 (Composition).

 The A2 Literature in English examination focuses on Poetry and Prose (Paper 3), Drama (Paper 4), Shakespeare and other pre-20th century texts (Paper 5) and Comment and Appreciation (Paper 7).
-This year's set books include: Paper 3 (Wilfred Owen's Selected Poems, A Passage to India); Paper 4 (Richard III, A Man for all Seasons, An Ideal Husband); Paper 5 (As You Like It, The Wife's Prologue and Tale).
+This year's set books include: Paper 3 (Wilfred Owen's Selected Poems, A Passage to India); Paper 4 (Richard III, A Man for all Seasons, An Ideal Husband); Paper 5 (As You Like It, Othello and The Wife's Prologue and Tale).

 It is a fact that cognitive discourse occupies almost the entire secondary school curriculum.
 Affective discourse (the arts) gets scant recognition on the timetable.
 The imbalance is both huge and frightening ...
 To stop examining literature would be to remove from large numbers of pupils the only affective discourse they are exposed to at school.